Free Influencer Marketing Series

 The reporting template doesn’t have to be long and in-depth.
 Just highlight the campaign objectives, performance, and results.

-You can get started with a template we’ve made for you here.
+You can get started with a campaign reporting template that we've made.

 Another option is to take advantage of an automated reporting tool.
 Influencer marketing reporting tools like MightyScout enable teams to export their data into ready-to-present white-label reports.
 MightyScout’s clients have shared their own success stories about how automated reporting and other tools have saved them tons of time and money.